Stargate-X/dashboard/README.md

-# dashboard
+# Stargate X dashboard

-Stargate X dashboard
+Dashboard is desigined For managing consumers, projects, applications, APIs etc resources which on Stargate X